mavlink/mavlink-devguide/en/services/mission.md

 ArduPilot implements the mission protocol in C++.

 ArduPilot uses the same messages and message flow described in this specification.
-There are some implementation diferences that affect compatibility.
+There are some implementation differences that affect compatibility.
 These are documented below.

 Source: